Muddemma/selfuse/README.md

 </p>

-This ia snp matrix image.
+This is snp matrix image.

 ## Example